 The message "No mobile number set for resource" indicates the resource does not have a mobile number defined in their resource record (user profile), so they cannot receive any SMS notifications.

 Figure 1.
-Two examples of notification failure.
-One no number set, the other no device found.
+Two examples of notification failures.

 No Protocol Set

 The message "No protocol set" is shown when the resources' current notification method cannot be completed, e.g., the resource has no "notification type" (or notification method) set in their user profile.

 Dispatch To Single Resource From Job Details

 If there is a problem with a dispatch to a single resource, a small orange warning triangle appears on their resource card (next to their notification preference).
 Clicking on this small triangle reveals a pop-up with details about the failure.
 For some failure types, a quick-link may help the scheduler resolve the issue.

 Figure 2.
 A notification failure, as indicated on an allocated resource in the job details view.

 Figure 3.
 A notification failure, where the resource does not have a notification method set.

 The following list provides a few things you can check when the dispatch fails:

 Check to see if the dispatcher has the "Scheduler" permission set assigned in the CRM (you need that to schedule jobs).